Using The Beginner’s Bible To Teach Your Toddler

 I had been eyeing this bible up for a while and was immediately drawn to the bright colors and vivid images and I knew my children would be too.
 The excitement was high when they got to open the box and see the new bible just for them.

 If you’re looking to incorporate the bible and start teaching your children about God and Christianity, I think this bible is the perfect one to start with.
 The pictures draw their attention, the stories connect with them, and the length of each chapter is long enough to tell a story while short enough to have them keep still and listen.

 Creating a Bible and Devotional Routine with Toddlers

 When you’re aiming to start a good bible and devotional reading with your kids, consistency is key.

 Start by determining what time of day you want to read as a family.
 For some families, reading over dinner while reflecting and talking about your day works.
 For us, it’s always at breakfast.
 We’ve been doing this routine since she turned 18 months and now, it’s become a habit for all of us.

 Before we eat breakfast, one of the kids will get the bible for us (and yes, since we do it daily even my 1 year old knows where to go and get the bible).
 While they sit and eat, I either choose a story or let them pick.
 I try to mix it up otherwise my daughter will always ask to hear David and Goliath or Jonah and the Fish!

-We read two stories each morning and then I let the 3 year old page through the book, look at pictures, and we talk about the message.
+We read two stories each morning and then I let the 3-year-old page through the book, look at pictures, and talk about the message.

 When it comes to toddlers, you want to keep this part simple.
 Having them understand and know the stories can really help later on when you’re trying to teach a lesson, use it as a reference when disciplining, or praising them for doing something similar to a story we’ve read in the bible.